-- what action or result you want.
+what action or result you want.

-Complaints can also be sent to us by letter or fax addressed to the Principal Registry.
-Please see the Principal Registry Contact us page on our website for details.
+Complaints can also be sent to us by email, post or fax addressed to the Principal Registry.
+Please see the Principal Registry Contact us page for details.

 How long will it take to resolve a complaint?